Cancer patients like Jobs face risks from treatment

 He gave no new details on his health in his latest announcement.

-The type of pancreatic cancer is caused by an islet cell neuroendocrine tumor.
+The type of pancreatic cancer is caused by an islet cell neuroendocrine tumour.

-Jobs was reported to have undergone a liver transplant in 2009 to fight off the spread of the neuroendocrine tumor.
+Jobs was reported to have undergone a liver transplant in 2009 to fight off the spread of the neuroendocrine tumour.
 The procedure is experimental and is fraught with complications.

 Jobs has never publicly stated the reason for his liver transplant.